BikLab/MARS8180-EnvDataSci/Week2a-R-crash-course.md

 dat <- read.csv(file = "data/inflammation-01.csv", header = FALSE)
 ```

-The functions `read.csv`has a single mandatory argument - `file`.
+The function `read.csv` has a single mandatory argument - `file`.
 This is the path to the CSV file that you are trying to read.
 The header argument is optional but in this case we are telling it that the file we are reading does NOT have column headers.
 We can display the first few rows using the function `head`

 ```r
 head(data)